Cotehele House and Gardens

 Cornish Mining World Heritage Site Attraction

-For an up-to-date list of all the events taking place at Cotehele throughout the year follow the link to their website.
+For an up-to-date list of all the sights of the season and events taking place at Cotehele throughout the year, like the Cadbury Easter Egg Hunt, follow the link to their website.